-Figure 6.
+Figure 7.
 Peak load demand and generation capacity balance during winter seasons based on presented forecasts and forthcoming generation investment.

-In the years 2009 - 2012, domestic electricity generation capacity will not be sufficient to cover the electricity consumption during peak consumption periods in a normal year.
-Dependency on imports will significantly decrease once the new Olkiluoto nuclear power plant unit has been completed in 2012.
-Originally the new unit should have been commissioned by the end of 2009, but the present estimate of commissioning the plant is 2012.
+In the years 2010 - 2012, domestic electricity generation capacity will not be sufficient to cover the electricity consumption during peak consumption periods in a normal year.
+Dependency on imports will significantly decrease once the new nuclear power plant unit (Olkiluoto 3) has been completed in 2013.
+Originally the new unit should have been commissioned by the end of 2009, but the present estimate of commissioning the plant is 2013.
+In the years 2013 - 2015 the peak load balance is assumed to be slightly positive if some 600 MW old condensing power, which are currently in power reserve system, would stay in operation.

-The import capacity of electricity in year 2008 from neighbouring countries to Finland was about 3,850 MW.
+The import capacity of electricity in year 2009 from neighbouring countries to Finland was about 3,850 MW.
 At the beginning of year 2007, transmission capacity increased by 350 MW when the Estlink DC line between Estonia and Finland was completed.